-Practically gone are the days of floppy disks and VHS.
-While disk, optical, and cloud technologies are the leading storage mediums today, magnetic tape is not obsolete.
-IBM and Sony released a new magnetic tape storage device as recently as 2017.
+Gone are the days of floppy disks and VHS.
+But while disk, optical, and cloud technologies are the leading storage mediums today, magnetic tape is not obsolete.
+In fact, IBM and Sony released a new magnetic tape storage device as recently as 2017.

 What are the magnetic tape storage advantages that have kept its use alive since the 1950s?
 And what are its drawbacks that allowed other technologies to surge forward?